jacob-ebey/vite-plugin-react-use-cache/packages/vite-plugin-react-use-cache/README.md

   // Enable caching for this route/component
   "use cache";

-  // Set the cache lifetime — the package accepts a string token such as 'seconds',
+  // Set the cache lifetime — the package accepts a string token such as 'seconds', 'minutes', ... cacheLife("seconds");
-  // or you can pass a number/TTL depending on your cache adapter. cacheLife("seconds");

   const data = await fetchSomeSharedData();